xgouchet/Talks/PITCHME.md

 #### Bad tests can give
 ### a false sense of security

-> “We need to be as confident in the tests we code
+> “We need to be as confident in the tests we code as we are in the code we test.”
 >
-> as we are in the code we test.”
->
-> — Me
+> — Me <!-- .element: class="fragment" -->

 ---